andreztz/xbotlib/README.md

     plugins = ["xep_0066"]
 ```

+See [here](https://slixmpp.readthedocs.io/xeps.html) for the list of supported plugins.

 ### Serving HTTP

 Your bot will run a web server if you configure it to do so.
 Use the `--serve`